bewest/mmblelink/README.md

 the [TI Debugger](http://www.ti.com/tool/cc-debugger), a [http://goodfet.sourceforge.net](GoodFET), or a similar JTAG adapter.

+This code has been tested with the RfCatDons-150225.hex file from rfcat_150225.tgz on the [RfCat Download page](https://bitbucket.org/atlas0fd00m/rfcat/downloads)

-# Not Available in the USA
+# Not Currently Available in the USA

 Currently this only works with non-USA pumps.
 Getting it to work with other devices should be as simple as changing the Radio Frequencies to